onlyhavecans/squirrels.wtf/content/posts/BunnyMailPot.md

 end pad
 ```

 Simple ya?
 Nothing fancy, quick and kinda diiiirty.
-When this runs it creates a folder in your downloads that matches the name of the mail rule you created. I went with the hell creative _Malware From Junk_
+When this runs it creates a folder in your downloads that matches the name of the mail rule you created.
+I went with the hell creative _Malware From Junk_

 ## Processing the Malware